This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Sweden.

 What legislation applies to arbitration in your country?
 Are there any mandatory laws?

-The Arbitration Act (1999:116) (Sw.
-Lagen om skiljeförfarande) applies to arbitration in Sweden.
-The Arbitration Act contains a few mandatory procedural rules, such as the following:
+The Swedish Arbitration Act (1999:116) (Sw.: Lagen om skiljeförfarande, below referred to as the Act and by Sections) applies to arbitration if the arbitration is seated in Sweden.
+The Act contains a few mandatory procedural rules, such as the following:

-Arbitration can only be used in disputes for matters in which the parties can reach a settlement (section 1).
-An arbitral award rendered in a dispute that cannot be decided by arbitrators is invalid (section 33).
+Arbitration can only be used in disputes in which the parties may reach a settlement (Section 1).

-Both parties must have been given the opportunity (to the extent necessary) to be heard in adversarial proceedings, and to present the case in writing or orally (section 24).
+Each party must be given the opportunity (to the extent necessary) to be heard in adversarial proceedings, and to present its case in writing or orally (Section 24).

-The award and the way in which the award was made must meet the basic principles of Swedish public policy.
-The award must also be in writing and signed by the arbitrators (section 33).
+The award and the way in which the award was made must meet the basic principles of Swedish public policy and be in writing and duly signed by the arbitrators (Section 33).

 Is your country a signatory to the New York Convention?
 Are there any reservations to the general obligations of the Convention?

-Yes, Sweden ratified the New York Convention 28 January 1972 and have not made any reservations to the Convention.
+Sweden ratified the New York Convention 28 January 1972 and has not made any reservations to the Convention.
+Foreign arbitration awards based on an arbitration agreement will be recognized and enforced in Sweden.

 What other arbitration-related treaties and conventions is your country a party to?